plops/cl-py-generator/example/110_gentoo/README.md

 ## Overview:
-Storing website passwords and cookies on persistent storage enhances browser convenience.
+Storing website passwords and cookies on persistent storage enhances convenience of the webbrowser and Linux system.
 However, in the event that a laptop is misplaced or stolen, it is crucial to ensure unauthorized individuals cannot easily access stored online credentials.
 Disk encryption is a potential solution to this challenge.

 ## Proposal Details: